jobayer-mojumder/nodejs-jwt-auth/README.md

 # nodejs-jwt-auth
-Fully functional jwt authentication rest api in node js and mysql.
+A fully functional rest api in node js and mysql with jwt authentication .

 ---